sheshekabob/plants/Eggplant/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/a/a7/Abbasid_Caliphate_850AD.png"
        region="-136,-448,2437,2242">

 The routes that had brought eggplant west receded to India.
 Sanskrit documents written as early as 2,300 years ago attest to eggplant's importance to Indian cuisine and medicine.
-Ancient images of this plant are elusive, but early modern Indian art provides a view of _Solanum melongena_ different from that of early European herbals.[^29] In the mid-nineteenth century, Robert Wight, a worker for the East India Company, published _Illustrations of Indian Botany_, which includes drawings of eggplant and other plants attributed mainly to Rungiah and Govindoo, two artists associated with Tanjore painting known for depicting Hindu religious subjects in flat, saturated colors.[^30] Along with other local artists commissioned by European trade companies in India, Rungiah and Govindoo are also categorized as Company style or _Kampani kalam_, which blended European naturalism with the stylized, intimate qualities of Indian devotional art.[^31]
+Ancient images of this plant are elusive, but early modern Indian art provides a view of _Solanum melongena_ different from that of early European herbals.[^29] In the mid-nineteenth century, <span eid="Q1375864">Robert Wight</span>, a worker for the East India Company, published _Illustrations of Indian Botany_, which includes drawings of eggplant and other plants attributed mainly to <span eid="Q47087943">Rungiah</span> and Govindoo, two artists associated with <span eid="Q3108584">Tanjore painting</span> known for depicting Hindu religious subjects in flat, saturated colors.[^30] Along with other local artists commissioned by European trade companies in India, Rungiah and Govindoo are also categorized as <span eid="Q861297">Company style</span> or _Kampani kalam_, which blended European naturalism with the stylized, intimate qualities of Indian devotional art.[^31]

 <param ve-image
        label="Robert Wight, Illustrations of Indian botany, or figures illustrative of each of the natural orders of Indian plants, described in the author's Prodromus florae peninsulae Indiae orientalis"